weecology/website/content/courses/ecological-dynamics/index.md

   caption: ""
   focal_point: ""
   preview_only: false
+  alt_text: "Line with dots representing a time-series.
+The last dot is open instead of closed representing a forecast."

 # Custom links (optional).
 #   Uncomment and edit lines below to show custom links.